Voter Information & Resource Guide

 • Request an Absentee/Mail In Ballot

-* Please note, due to delays in USPS service throughout Boston, we recommend requesting your ballot far in advance of this deadline.
+* Please note, due to delays in USPS service throughout Boston, we recommend requesting your ballot far in advance of request deadlines.

 • Find an Early Voting Polling Location